j16out/scintS/README.txt

 	cd visopengl/build

-	open Make and CMakeCach.txt files and edit the home directory to match your own.
+	open Makefile and CMakeCach.txt files in build and change and edit the home directory to match your own ie search for "jerin" and replace with your own. then make sure you have requisits for opengl ie:
+			-libglew-dev
+			-libglm-dev
+			-libassimp-dev
+			-glew-utils
+			-x11-xserver-utils
+			-libxrandr-dev
+			-libxi-dev

 	then make:
 	$ make -j(number of cores)